How to remove an SSDMonitor error

 It is a Verisign signed file.
 The file has a digital signature.
 SSDMonitor.exe is not a Windows system file.
 The program is not visible.
 The software starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
 Therefore the technical security rating is 29% dangerous, however also read the users reviews.

 You can uninstall the program PC Tools Registry Mechanic or Registry Mechanic, or ask the software vendor for support.
 Click on PC Tools Registry Mechanic or Registry Mechanic in Windows Control Panel (Software or Programs section) to uninstall it.

 Recommended: Identify SSDMonitor.exe related errors

 The program has no visible window.
 SSDMonitor.exe is a Verisign signed file.
 The file has a digital signature.
-The software starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
+The file is not a Windows system file.
+The program starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).